 - Organisation — Nomatic’s 40L Travel Bag includes a multitude of organisational pockets and compartments.
 There are spots for your shoes, laptop, cables, clothes and important paperwork.
 There’s even an RFID blocking pocket to protect you against digital crime.
 As well as this, each 40L Travel Bag includes a laundry bag that can be used to keep your dirty gear separate!

 - Maximises Carry On Space — While the very square look of the 40L Travel Bag can take some getting used to, there’s no doubting it’s the most efficient use of space.
 There are no weird nooks or crannies that exist in rounded or shaped bags.
 Instead, all the space in the Travel Bag is usable, making it super easy to pack and unpack.
-The bag features a clamshell opening too which allows you to pack like a pro!
+The bag features a clamshell opening too which allows you to pack like a pro.
+Good luck finding a carry-on backpack with more usable space!

 Osprey Exos/Eja 38 – Best 40-Litre Backpack for Hiking